CindyJS/CindyJS/ref/General_Concepts.md

 ### Variables and Their Scope

-Since CindyScript does not have explicit typing for variables, it allows variables to be created "on the fly" as needed.
+Since CindyScript does not have explicit typing for variables, it allows variables to be created “on the fly” as needed.
 A variable is created when it is assigned for the first time.
 If `x` is not already being used, the statement